 Yarra Valley Wine Bus

 The wine bus offers an intimate adventure from Melbourne’s CBD to the Yarra Valley, an hours drive away, to sample the produce from four wineries and a chocolaterie/ ice creamery.
 No visit is the same, as the wine bus visits different wineries on the day depending on availability.
 On the day of our tour, we visited Domain Chandon, Tokar Estate, Helen and Joey, Yerring Farm and the Yarra Valley chocolaterie and ice creamery.
-Highlights of the tour included the tour guide Ian who was friendly, knowledgeable, accommodating and funny; the full glass of sparkling at Domain Chandon of which the sparkling red was being absolutely devine; the lunch at Tokar estate; all the different wines at each winery; and the fact that all the staff at each of the wineries were never pushy.
-The tour $130 (€95) per person, plus extra if you’re buying any of the wines, chocolates or ice cream.
+Highlights of the tour included the tour guide Ian who was friendly, knowledgeable, accommodating and funny; the full glass of sparkling at Domain Chandon of which the sparkling red was being absolutely divine; the lunch at Tokar estate; all the different wines at each winery; and the fact that all the staff at each of the wineries were never pushy.
+The tour costs $130 (€95) per person, plus extra if you’re buying any of the wines, chocolates or ice cream.

 (Cuvee Riche, Rosé and sparkling Pinot Shiraz.
 A full glass is offered at Domain Chandon.)

-Really impressed with the quality of food and the variety of dishes at Leroy Espress, which is located on busy Acland Street in St Kilda.
+Really impressed with the quality of food and the variety of dishes at Leroy Espresso, which is located on busy Acland Street in St Kilda.
 They offer plenty of healthy options, as well as paleo, gluten free, vegan and vegetarian options, and all day breakfast.
 Good choice of fresh, cold press juices, as well as smoothies.
 They offer a take away service as well as sit down dining.
 Main breakfast/ lunch meals ranging from $14- 24 (€10-17) which is good value considering the location.
 The staff were really friendly and helpful, and dressed as super cute Jean Paul Gaultier look alikes.

 (Thai beef salad, cauliflower rice, raw blueberry notella cake, “Keroy” key lime chia pudding and a macchiatto.)